 Our newsletter, SPAN — like everything else in the Society — has always been a 100% volunteer effort on a shoestring budget.
 Our first editor, Jay Wilbur (the most knowledgeable of our several editors), used Microsoft Word and a copy machine.
 Our second editor, David Brandt-Erichsen, used WordPerfect and a copy machine.
 This took us up to the end of 2001.

 Then along came Norm Self, who managed a print shop in El Centro, California.
 Norm had been a NABS member since 1991 and felt that he had gotten so much out of NABS that he wanted to give something back.
 One thing he wanted to give was better-quality reproduction for SPAN, especially the photos.
 So he offered to do the layout using professional publishing software (Quark) as well as get us super-cut-rate high-quality offset printing.
-This freed up the new editor (Tom Van Bebber, and later Donnie Neiswinger) to do only the editing without also needing to do the layout and mailing.
-Norm became our official SPAN Publisher.
-The physical quality of SPAN took a great leap forward beginning in 2002.
+This freed up the next editors (first Tom Van Bebber and later Donnie Neiswinger) to do only the editing without needing to do the layout and mailing too as had been the case for the first two editors.
+Norm became our official SPAN Publisher, and as a result the physical quality of SPAN took a great leap forward beginning in 2002.

 The physical quality of SPAN took another leap forward in 2010 when Jay Wilbur re-assumed the editing role.
 Norm’s layout skills (at which he had never been professional) had gradually improved, and Jay and Norm together developed a spiffy magazine-style layout with full-bleed covers.
 The layouts were produced in color for electronic distribution to the membershp, but were still printed in black-and-white, as color printing was beyond the reach of Society finances.